pavelbowie/docs/README_PERSONA.md

 ## Description

-PersonaClick SDK for iOS platform - the wide toolset for eCommerce apps.\ This SDK can be used to integrate in your own app for iOS in few steps.
+REES46 SDK for iOS platform - the wide toolset for eCommerce apps.
+This SDK can be used to integrate in your own app for iOS in few steps.

 ## Documentation